lkallas/ps5-telia-scout/README.md

 # Telia PS5 scout

 **ATTENTION!**

 This script is obsolete due to the fact that Telia has taken action against this script, therefore it will not function correctly anymore.

 I will **NOT** provide any workarounds.

-Let's give *normal people* some fighting chance to get their PS5 next time it's in Telia stock.
+Let's give *normal people* some fighting chance to get their PS5 next time it's back in Telia's stock.
 Peace!

 ## Setup
 This script is looking for Playstation 5 consoles from Telia's [e-shop](https://pood.telia.ee/mangukonsoolid?manufacturers=Sony) via their API.